 where $\mathbb{E}_{|(x,y)} (\cdot) = \mathbb{E}[(\cdot)~|~X_A(t) = x, X_B(t) = y]$. $\mathcal{T}(\cdot)$ is a mapping that captures all the model-specific dynamics we have described earlier, but \textit{in expectation}.
 Given a starting point $(X_A(0), X_B(0))$, $\mathcal{T}(\cdot)$ thus defines a fully deterministic sequence of points $(x,y) \in [0,1]^2$.
 We can now define the \textit{fixed point} of the system as follows:

 \begin{defn}[Fixed Point] $(x_A, x_B)$ is a fixed point of the system if and only if $(x_A, x_B)$ is a fixed point of $\mathcal{T}$, i.e.,

 where $\mathcal{T}(\cdot)$ is defined as in Equation~\eqref{eqn:T}. \end{defn} A fixed point $(x_A, x_B)$ of the system can be interpreted as the \textit{expected fraction of high type individuals} in groups $A$ and $B$ once the system has \textit{stabilized}.
-We now study these fixed points in greater detail for the EA and AA models.
+We study these fixed points in greater detail for the EA and AA models.